Heinz Kemethmüller: War against the Soviet Union

 On 18 June, III.
 Gruppe relocated to Moderówka in south-eastern Poland.
 On 22 June, German forces launched Operation Barbarossa, the German invasion of the Soviet Union.
 At the start of the campaign, JG 3 was subordinated to the V. Fliegerkorps (5th Air Corps), under command of General der Flieger Robert Ritter von Greim, which was part of Luftflotte 4 (4th Air Fleet), under command of Generaloberst Alexander Löhr.
 These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing Ukraine and its capital Kiev.
 Due to pilot error, Kemethmüller crash landed his Messerschmitt Bf 109 F-2 (Werknummer 8146—factory number) that day at Moderówka.

+On 6 July 1941, Kemethmüller's Bf 109 F-2 (Werknummer 8162) was damaged in aerial combat with PZL.37 Łoś bombers near Polonne.
 Both Kemethmüller and Feldwebel Siegfried Engfer from 9.
 Staffel of JG 3 claimed their 50th aerial victories on 18 September 1942.
 Consequently both pilots were awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 2 October 1942.
 He received the Knight's Cross following his 59th aerial victory, which he had claimed on 355 combat missions.